 How do I make the most of a successful business venture?

 One-third of small-business owners don’t have a retirement plan.
 Of those, 37 percent said they don’t make enough money to contribute to saving for retirement.
-Financial advisors can help small-business owners create a smart plan they can balance with their income from their companies.
+Financial advisors can help small-business owners create a plan to balance their income from their companies and make retirement contributions.

 What should I be considering when going through a divorce?